-Injuries and fatalities: Our analyses indicate that the permanent resident population present in coastal Clatsop County varies from ~11,880 (M1), ~15,640 (L1) to ~19,440 (XXL1).
-Including the temporary (visitor) population of these communities increases the overall coastal population substantially.
-Our Hazus analyses presented in Table 3-1 suggest that the temporary visitor population could potentially add an additional 17,380 people (M1) to as much as 29,600 (XXL1).
+Injuries and fatalities: Our analyses indicate that the permanent resident population present in coastal Lincoln County varies from \sim 4,200 (M1), \sim 6,200 (L1) to \sim 11,500 (XXL1).
+Including the temporary (visitor) population visiting the coast increases the overall coastal population substantially.
+Our Hazus analyses presented in Table 3-1 suggest that the temporary visitor population could potentially reflect an additional 12,500 (M1) to as many as 30,500 (XXL1) people.
 While reinforcing the importance of these communities as major recreational coastal destinations, the results also highlight the tremendous burden that each community could potentially face following a CSZ earthquake and tsunami to address the needs of both the permanent and temporary populations.
-However, these totals assume that every lodging facility is fully booked and in use at the time of the event.
-Regardless, the point remains that there is a high probability that a significantly large number of displaced temporary visitors, in addition to the displaced permanent residents, will need emergency care and support following a Cascadia event.
+It should be recognized though that these totals assume every lodging facility is fully booked and in use at the time of the event, thereby providing the most conservative estimate of numbers of people on the coast.
+While 100% occupancy is an unlikely scenario, the point remains that there is a high probability that a significantly large number of displaced temporary visitors, in addition to the displaced permanent residents, will need emergency care and support following a Cascadia event.
 Further refinements to these numbers are therefore critical for communities to develop short-term mass-care plans and for state and federal agencies to develop their long-term plans.

-Our Hazus casualty results estimate the number of people killed in the tsunami zones could reach \sim 11,000 people (M1), \sim 12,400 (L1), and as many as 21,000 in an XXL1 event, well exceeding estimates provided in the Oregon Resilience Plan, which ranged from 600 to \sim 5,000 fatalities for the entire coast (OSSPAC, 2013).
+Our Hazus casualty results estimate the number of people killed in the tsunami zones could reach \sim 500 people (M1), \sim 1,000 (L1), and as many as 3,400 in an XXL1 event, exceeding estimates provided in the Oregon Resilience Plan, which ranged from 600 to \sim 5,000 fatalities for the entire coast (OSSPAC, 2013).
 Of note, the results from OSSPAC were based on an M1 event that accounts for 79% of the expected inundation scenarios.
-Thus, the M1 results presented here are more closely aligned with the same size earthquake event using in the OSSPAC modeling, while the estimated fatalities are probably significantly higher based on updated results for one county alone.
-Accordingly, it is apparent that coastwide tsunami fatality estimates for even an M1 tsunami could be substantial, potentially even approaching or exceeding levels observed in the 2011 Tōhoku, Japan event.
+Thus, the M1 results presented here are more consistent with the same size earthquake event used in the OSSPAC assessment.
+Combining results for the M1 scenario modeled in Lincoln with those from our Clatsop and Tillamook Counties (Allan and others 2020a,b), we estimate \sim 4,100 permanent resident casualties, increasing to \sim 13,800 when factoring in the temporary visitor populations (assumes 100% occupancy).
+Accordingly, it is apparent that coast-wide tsunami fatality estimates for even an M1 tsunami could be substantial for the Oregon coast, potentially approaching levels observed in the 2011 Tōhoku, Japan event.

-To assist the public, considerable hazard related information has been developed over the past decade to enable coastal communities and visitors make informed decisions.
+To assist the public, considerable hazard related information has been developed over the past decade to enable coastal communities and visitors to make informed decisions.
 These include detailed evacuation maps for every coastal community that are available in print and online (e.g., http://nvs.nanoos.org/TsunamiEvac).
 In addition, recent tsunami evacuation modeling undertaken by DOGAMI has helped clarify where people need to evacuate to and how fast they need to travel to reach safety.
 These efforts demonstrate the simple fact that for every community: